sneakerhax/Ruby-recon/README.md

 # Ruby-recon
-* A recon tool(collection of scanners and parsers) using ruby-nmap
+* A recon tool(collection of scanners and parsers)

 * This tool was created with [ruby-nmap](https://github.com/sophsec/ruby-nmap) to automate the process of scanning with Nmap and parsing out results.